-Beaufort Music Festival (BMF) is a community-supported, volunteer run, non-profit organization working with and for the community to bring music and tourism to Beaufort and Carteret County.
-The festival usually takes place on the 2nd weekend in May.
-The town is packed on Friday and Saturday with amazing bands, food trucks and a fun-filled kid area.
-Locals and tourists alike enjoy the beautiful weather and some pretty great music.
+Beaufort Music Festival (BMF) is a community-supported, volunteer-run, non-profit organization working with and for the community to bring music and tourism to Beaufort and Carteret County.
+This free festival takes place each May in Beaufort’s historic downtown, and the town is packed on Friday and Saturday with locals and tourists alike enjoying the beautiful weather and some pretty great music.

-The Friday, May 8th event is FREE for all!
+The Friday, May 19th, and Saturday, May 20th, event is FREE for all!

 Beaufort Music Festival (BMF) is a volunteer-run organization working with and in the community to bring tourism and music to Beaufort and to the Crystal Coast.

-The festival takes place on the 2nd weekend in May on Beaufort’s historical downtown waterfront.
+The festival takes place in May on Beaufort’s historical downtown waterfront.
 The town is packed on Friday and Saturday with amazing bands performing for free, food trucks and a fun-filled kid area.

 Locals and tourists alike enjoy the beautiful weather and some pretty great music.
 As laid back as the festival weekend is, it actually takes a whole year to plan.